Early Orthodontic Treatment for Kids

 What Causes Orthodontic Problems?

-Some orthodontic problems are inherited, like crowding, spacing, or jaw growth issues.
-Others develop from:
+Some orthodontic problems are inherited, such as crowding, spacing, differences in jaw growth.
+Others may develop from:

 Early or late loss of baby teeth